sitespeedio/sitespeed.io/docs/_posts/2020-07-01-sitespeed.io-14.0-browsertime-9.0.md

 You can help us by [supporting us at Open Collective](https://opencollective.com/sitespeedio)!

 ## CrUx data
-The only thing you need to get CrUX data is a Crux key.
+We have built a new [Chrome User Experience Report plugin](/documentation/sitespeed.io/crux/) that comes bundled with sitespeed.io.
+The only thing you need to get CrUX data is a [CrUx API key](https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/getting-started#APIKey).
 We collect data for the specific URL and for the origin.

-You can choose to collect metrics for different form factors.

-Use it standalone without Browsertime:
+You can get the data per form factor, or for all of them.
+Read [the documentation on how to best setup CrUx](/documentation/sitespeed.io/crux/)!

 ## Other changes done earlier in 2020
 We have done a lot of things earlier this year, we added support for Visual Metrics on Safari on OS X, use Safari Technology Preview on desktop and some tuning in using Safari on iOS.